 week, followed by Ant Trip Ceremony on February 16.

-Department of Agriculture also used our studio to record the
+(left), also released an LP.
+They used our studio to record

 recall, there was a comedian in the group, and the first track began